Starting School

 At Burnhope Primary we welcome feedback from parents and encourage you to contact school if you have any enquiries.
 Our office staff Miss Haddow is available from 8am-4pm.
 If you require a meeting with a member of staff please call into school to make an appointment.

-We also use an app called ‘Class Dojo’ which has a private messaging system so parents can contact the class teacher or Headteacher.
+We also use an app called ‘Weduc - Reach More Parents’ which has a private messaging system so parents can contact the school office or Headteacher.
 From this app staff can share photos of work children have completed, keep parents up to date with school events and celebrate success.
-We have had very positive feedback about this app as it is a useful way to keep in touch and find out what is happening in the classroom.
+It is a useful way to keep in touch and find out what is happening in the classroom.

 Each teacher also keeps records of every child’s progress.
 All parents are invited to attend parent meetings throughout the year.

 Written annual reports are provided for all pupils, usually in July.
 There are many events throughout the year which parents are invited to.
-These include; Harvest Festival, Christmas Play or Nativity Plays and Coffee Mornings often organised by Friends of Burnhope Primary School.
+These include; Harvest Festival, Christmas Play or Nativity Plays and Coffee Mornings.

 There are a number of things you can do to support your child at home to make their school life easier.
 Please do not hesitate to contact us if you need any advice or support.